 Under option to Amaroq Gold Corp. (see news release dated March 6, 2018).
-The South Kitikmeot Gold Project consists of seven properties covering over 25,000 hectares within the Back River - Contwoyto Gold Belt of Western Nunavut, Canada.
-This belt is underlain by a 200 km long package of Archean Beechey Lake Group metasedimentary rocks which host the past producing Lupin Mine (production of 3.35 Moz @ 9 g/t gold), as well as Sabina Gold and Silver’s George and Goose Lake deposits (5.33 Moz Measured and Indicated @ 5.87 g/t).
+The South Kitikmeot Gold Project consists of five properties covering over 10,500 hectares within the Back River - Contwoyto Gold Belt of Western Nunavut, Canada.
+This belt is underlain by a 200 km long package of Archean Beechey Lake Group metasedimentary rocks which host the past producing Lupin Mine (production of 3.35 Moz @ 9 g/t gold), as well as Sabina Gold and Silver’s George and Goose Lake deposits (5.33 Moz Measured and Indicated @ 5.87 g/t gold).

 The Esker Lake Property was staked by Sirius Energy Corp. in 1986.
 Prospecting and geophysical surveys conducted in 1987 at the Brandon Hill showing were followed up with diamond drilling in 1988/89.
 Panarc Resources restaked the claims in 2012 and subsequently sold the project to Silver Range in 2016.
 The property hosts surface samples grading up to 61 g/t Au at Brandon Hill and up to 19.89 g/t Auat the Wasp Lake showing located 6 km to the east.